goulce01/Data-Visualization-Project/README.md

-# 120 Years of Olympic History
-## Visualization by Celia Gould and Brooke Moseley
 <html>
   <img src ="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Olympic_rings_without_rims.svg/1200px-Olympic_rings_without_rims.svg.png">
 </html>
+## Visualization by Celia Gould and Brooke Moseley

 ### This is a historical dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.
 ### We also referenced a dataset with the National Olympic Committee...